-Materiality USD 100 million (2021: USD 80 million) Benchmark applied 2.5% of EBITDA (2021: 2.5% of EBITDA) Explanation We selected EBITDA to benchmark materiality as in our professional judgment, users of the financial statements of a listed and mature company primarily focus on earnings based measures.
+Materiality USD 120 million (2022: USD 100 million) Benchmark applied 2.75% of EBITDA (2022: 2.5% of EBITDA) Explanation We selected EBITDA to benchmark materiality as in our professional judgment, users of the financial statements of listed, mature and profit-orientated companies primarily focus on earnings based measures.
 Other earnings based measures may be very volatile as a result of the cyclical nature of the semiconductor industry and the specific cost structure of the company.
-The applied benchmark is in line with the 2021 audit.
+We applied a similar benchmark compared to 2022.
+The percentage applied is set 0.25% higher compared to our evaluation in 2022.